|Student Events & Information

 We will pair interested students with professionals of similar interests to give you the opportunity to interact personally with each other.
 Graduate and undergraduate students are encouraged to participate.
 Professionals will represent management agencies, academic institutions, and non-government organizations in multiple specialties from around the Midwest.
 This is a unique opportunity to get to know a professional from outside your normal group of colleagues and given society’s move and comfort with virtual interactions, it’s likely that the mentorship will be longer lasting.

 Prior to the conference, we will forward contact information to mentors (professionals) and mentees (students).
-We encourage you to meet for lunch or dinner early in the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Tuesday, social events, the after conference workshops, and even after the conference has ended!
+We encourage you to meet early in the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Tuesday, social events, the after conference workshops, and even after the conference has ended!
 Use this opportunity to get to know someone in your field personally, and get another perspective on what it means to be a fish or wildlife professional today!

 Student Mentee Responsibilities:

 Professional Mentor Responsibilities:

 - Contact your mentor before the meeting to determine how and when you communicate with each other throughout the conference

 - Come prepared with some questions to discuss with your mentor.
 You may consider sending some of your questions to your mentor ahead of time to allow them to reflect on them before your meeting.
 Mentoring Questions Guide